 A major part of the Internal Medicine Residency Curriculum is the various teaching conferences throughout the week.
 Ranging from didactic lectures from distinguished faculty to practical case conferences, residents gain the essential knowledge needed to practice medicine as well as build the core knowledge base often tested during the ABIM Board Exam.

-Noon Conference: Every Monday, Tuesday, Wednesday, and Friday residents are expected to attend Noon Conference at Shands.
-During Noon Conference, various faculty members from the Department of Medicine give didactic lectures about the core topics of Internal Medicine.
-The conferences are scheduled in 2-week blocks based on the sub-specialty topics which represent the published ABIM question breakdown.
-Lunch is provided at almost all of our noon conferences.
+Every Monday, Tuesday, Wednesday, and Friday residents are expected to attend Noon Conference at Shands.
+During Noon Conference, various faculty members from the Department of Medicine give one-hour long didactic lectures about the core topics of Internal Medicine.
+The conferences are scheduled in blocks based on the sub-specialty topics which represent the published ABIM question breakdown.
+Lunch is catered at all of our noon conferences.